al3xandr3/al3xandr3.github.io/_posts/2008-11-25-ruby-foto-organizer.md

 ---
 layout: post
-title: Little 'ruby' photo organizer
+title: Photo organizer
 category: code
 tags:
   - automation
   - ruby
-intro: "Place this script in a folder full of pictures, run it, and it will <strong>organize the pictures</strong> into folders by the day they were taken."
+intro: "Script to organize pictures into folders by the day they were taken"
 ---

 Place this script in a folder full of pictures, run it, and it will organize the pictures into folders by the day they were taken.

     $ ruby photo_organizer.rb

 ## Code:

     # filename: photo_organizer.rb
     #!/usr/bin/env ruby